ogusarenko/mke-docs/content/docs/configuration/kubernetes/kubelet.md

 ## Precedence of kubelet configuration

 The kubelet configuration of each node is created by merging several different configuration sources.
-For MKE 4, the order is as follows:
+For MKE 4k, the order is as follows:

-1. Structured configuration values specified in the `kubelet` section of the MKE configuration, which is the lowest precedence.
+1. Structured configuration values specified in the `kubelet` section of the `mke4.yaml` configuration file, which is the lowest precedence.
 2. Custom profile values specified in `kublelet.customProfiles`.
 3. Runtime flags specified in `kubelet.extraArgs`, which is the highest precedence.